massif-press/lancer-data/README.md

   "license_level": number, // set to 0 to be available to all Pilots "effect": string, // v-html
-  "tags": ITagData[], // tags related to the mod itself "added_tags": ITagData[] // tags propogated to the system the mod is installed on "actions"?: IActionData[],
+  "tags": ITagData[], // tags related to the mod itself "added_tags": ITagData[], // tags propogated to the system the mod is installed on "actions"?: IActionData[],
   "bonuses"?: IBonusData[], // these bonuses are applied to the pilot, not parent system "synergies"?: ISynergyData[],